Get insider access

 9.0 Color Accuracy

-The Acer Nitro XV275K has fantastic accuracy.
-It has an extremely accurate sRGB mode, and although calibrating it can improve accuracy, you won't need to for an accurate image.
+The Acer Nitro XV275K P3biipruzx has fantastic accuracy.
+It has an extremely accurate sRGB mode, and the main advantage of calibrating it is if you want access to settings that are locked out in the sRGB mode.
 The image also remains consistent across the screen thanks to its good gray uniformity, but the edges are darker than the rest of the screen.

 Pros